Japanese vs Swiss Movements@Pompeak

-These movements come in two basic categories; Quartz and mechanical.
+These movements fall into two categories; Quartz and Mechanical.

 Japanese manufacturers are known for their perfectionism, and the same is true for their watch movements.
-Extreme quality, accuracy and reliability.
-Whether it is springs, cogs, even lubricants and oils, all parts will be made in Japan, with industry leading technology and often on automated production line with a very high degree of precision.
+Whether quartz or mechanical, they will be produced with extreme quality, accuracy and reliability.
+From springs to cogs, even lubricants and oils, all parts will likely be made in Japan, with industry leading technology and often on automated production line with a very high degree of precision.

 The automated method of manufacture often leads to cheaper movements than Swiss counterparts, but does not in any way stipulate lower quality (in fact the opposite is often true).

 Swiss movements have a heritage of craftsmanship and it’s no secret that Swiss movements are found in very high ticket watches.
-Priding on aesthetics, every detail is thought through, from the way the metals are cut, to the placement of the jewels.
+Priding on aesthetics, every detail is thought through, from the way the metals are cut and finished, to the placement of the jewels.

-These movements are assembled in Switzerland, often by hand but often using components produced externally, in China or Thailand for example, but this is not a mark against quality.
-The Swiss assemblies have very stringent control checks.
-But yes, the Swiss movement you’re paying a premium for may in fact only be 60% Swiss.
+These movements are assembled in Switzerland, often by hand and often using components produced externally - in China or Thailand for example.
+Whilst this may come as a shock to those newer to the world of watches, this is not a mark against quality.
+Swiss assemblies have very stringent control checks - But yes, the Swiss movement you’re paying a premium for may in fact only be 60% Swiss.

 So what’s the difference?

-In contrast, Japanese movements will use similar materials, assembled with great precision and often superior technology and automated lines.
+In contrast, Japanese movements will use similar materials, assembled with great precision on incredible automated lines at much lower price point.